The Facts

 The father’s will appointed his adult daughter the sole executor of his estate, as his son was too young to be a co-executor.

-Before his death, the father also appointed his daughter as the sole trustee of his self-managed superannuation fund.
 Despite her late father’s wish that his wealth be shared equally between his daughter and his son, the daughter distributed all of the $1 million in the self-managed superannuation fund to herself, to the exclusion of her young brother.

 Was the daughter entitled to do this?